k-l-a/DatasetSearch/README.md

 Hyperparameter Prediction

 Instructions:
-This is separated into 2 parts:
+This is separated into 2 parts.
 Hyperparameter Training:
 1. Change appropriate variables in Search.py accordingly (depending on # of hyperparam, etc.)
 2. Run Search.py with readDatabaseInput
 3. Enter folder directory containing the metafeatures + hyperparam dataset
 4. Wait for the training to finish.
 5. Model will be saved on the current directory based on model name variable

-    Prediction:
+Prediction & Training:
-    1. Run Search,py with readTestInput
+1. Run Search,py with readTestInput.
-    2. Enter folder directory containing the datasets to train on
+2. Enter folder directory containing the datasets to train on.
+This will train the model with hyperparameters predicted by the model based on model name variable.
 3. Wait for the training to finish.
 4. Accuracy of the resulting model will be saved. (default: TestingAcc or TrainingAcc folder)